 WITHOUT JFK JOHNSON'S CONCUSSION PROGRAM, "I DON'T KNOW WHERE I WOULD BE."
+Susan McLaughlan sits across from her speech pathologist and explains how the design in front of her can be recreated.
 "Draw a straight line about three millimeters," McLaughlan explains.
 "Then draw a dot.
 And then a straight line about three-quarters of a finger, to the left."